 The British resorted to having an alliance with the Nawabs and princes in exchange for security against any form of external and internal attack and were promised concessions in return for their safety and protection.

 The problem arose when the alliance was disrupted under the rule of Nawab of Bengal (Siraj-Ud-Daulah).
 The Nawab started seizing the fort of Calcutta and imprisoning many British Officials in June 1756.
-The prisoners were kept in a dungeon in Fort William.
+The prisoners were kept in a dungeon at Fort William.
 This incident is called the Black Hole of Calcutta since only a handful of the prisoners survived the captivity where over a hundred people were kept in a cell meant for about 6 people.
 The East India company planned an attack and Robert Clive bribed Mir Jafar, the commander-in-chief of the Nawab’s army, and also promised him to make him Nawab of Bengal.

 The Battle of Plassey was fought at Palashi, on the banks of Bhagirathi river near Calcutta on June 23, 1757.

 After three hours of intense fighting, there was a heavy downpour.
-The one of the reasons for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason of treachery by Mir Jafar.
+One of the reasons for the defeat of Nawab was the lack of planning to protect their weapons during the heavy downpour which turned the table in favour of the British army apart from the major reason being the treachery of Mir Jafar.

 Siraj-Ud-Daulah’s army with 50,000 soldiers, 40 cannons and 10 war elephants was defeated by 3,000 soldiers of Robert Clive.
 The battle ended in 11 hours and Siraj-Ud-Daulah fled from the battle post his defeat.